PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 ### Tuning Client Threads
 throughput = parallelism/latency

-If latency of query response increases due to database page i/o, then you may have to increase the client threads to improve throughput.
+If latency of query response increases due to database page i/o, then you may have to increase the number of client threads to improve throughput.
 This can help so long as the database storage offers improved performance with greater parallelism.
 Such issues exist in other databases as well, when i/o becomes a prime factor in throughput.
 One way to deal with this is to keep a pool of client threads/fibers and depending upon the latency observed potentially increase the number of active fibers if the other performance counters indicate that the CPU is idling while the queries are waiting on i/o.
 As the database far exceeds the size of available RAM, latency is bound to be impacted due to storage i/o.
+This is why as data gets loaded the write throughput will degrade linearly unless more parallelism is introduced.